 standard

-this is your starting point. every other IB subreport slices this same data by a different dimension. standard gives you the unfiltered picture first.
+this is your starting point. every other IB subreport slices this same data by a different dimension. standard gives you the unfiltered breakout-type picture first.

 tip: the IB is defined by your session setting. an IB on the NY session (9:30–10:30 am ET) is measuring something completely different than an IB on the London session. make sure your session matches when you actually trade.